Central Chile: Climate

 The climate is of the temperate Mediterranean type, with the amount of rainfall increasing considerably and progressively from north to south.
 In the Santiago area, the average high temperatures are about 30 C in the summer months of January and February and 15 C in the winter months of June and July.
 The average monthly precipitation is no more than a trace in January and February and 69.7 mm in June and July.
-By contrast, in Concepción the average hightemperatures are somewhat lower in the summer at 23 C but higher in the winter at 13 C, and the amount of rain is much greater.
+By contrast, in Concepción the average high temperatures are somewhat lower in the summer at 23 C but higher in the winter at 13 C, and the amount of rain is much greater.
 In the summer, Concepción receives an average of twenty millimeters of rain per month; in June and July, the city is pounded by an average of 253 mm per month.
 The numerous rivers greatly increase their flow as a result of the winter rains and the spring melting of the Andean snows, and they contract considerably in the summer.
 The combination of abundant snow in the Andes and relatively moderate winter temperatures creates excellent conditions for Alpine skiing.

 The annual mean temperature in Santiago is 57 F. The temperate action of the ocean prevents temperatures from dropping drastically, and if snow falls in the area it does not usually stay on the ground for more than a few hours.

 In Santiago the annual rainfall is 13 in and in Valparaíso, it amounts to 15 in.
 Along the Central Valley rainfall increases gradually southward until it reaches 52 in in Concepción.

 The area has experienced a significant drought since 2010, and mean rainfall reduced by 20–40% between 2010 and 2018.